 Other facilities that parents will love are the stroller hire at $140 per day (plus a $100 refundable security deposit) and child wristbands to write contact details on if you become separated.
 There is also the Guardian Switch service, which lets you jump on your favourite rides while a park expert stays with your most precious valuables (the kids!).

-Sassy Mama tip: The women’s toilet block near the Fun Fair has a double toilet with a child-size seat which is useful.
+Sassy Mama Tip: The women’s toilet block near the Fun Fair has a double toilet with a child-size seat which is useful.

-Extra Ocean Park Tips From Sassy Mamas
+Extra Useful Ocean Park Tips

 Water World Ocean Park